-Yep, me too !
-After a quick google search looking for an easy reference document on contraindications for yoga poses, I found nothing that would work as a one sheet reference card, so I created one myself.
+Yep, me to!
+After a quick google search looking for an easy reference document on contraindications for yoga poses, I found nothing that would work as a one-sheet reference card, so I created one myself.
 I hope you will use this simple straightforward guide created for yoga teachers enabling you to support your students with confidence when they present with a yoga pose contraindication.
 Print Medical Contraindications for Yoga Poses Worksheet.

 Yoga students come to class with a variety of physical conditions and in most cases common sense combined with controlled and pain free range of movement will keep yoga students safe in your class.
 But there are a few medical conditions and injuries for which certain yoga poses are contraindicated and other poses would be particularly beneficial.

 Carpal Tunnel Syndrome – Carpal tunnel syndrome (CTS) is a medical condition due to compression of the median nerve as it travels through the wrist at the carpal tunnel.
 The main symptoms are pain, numbness, and tingling, in the thumb, index finger, middle finger, and the thumb side of the ring fingers.

 Find out from your student how it feels to bare weight on the hands and wrists

 Poses to practice with caution: Downward Facing Dog, Plank, Chataranga